wiaidp/MDFA-tutorial/about.md

-Working paper versions of the above articles can be found in the Literature folder of the MDFA-tutorial project.
+Working paper versions of the above articles can be found in the Literature folder of the MDFA tutorial project.
+The most recent cited work (2026) analyses DFA in the context of financial crisis prediction, comparing filter characteristics and classification performance against the HP (lambda=400'000), Hamilton (h=20, p=4), and simple difference filters (1-B^20).
+The DFA design relies on a white noise assumption (flat spectrum), which avoids data snooping, and is applied to differenced Credit-to-GDP data for a selection of approximately 50 countries.